Michel Faulkner: Political issues

-Faulkner advocates making changes to the recently enacted health care law where the focus would be improving health care instead of changing health insurance.
 Faulkner has been critical of the law, stating that it was enacted before legislators had read it, it increases federal regulation of health care, it did not contain a provision on tort reform, it did not deregulate insurance sales between states, and it would lead to higher costs and lost jobs.

-Faulkner was critical of Congressman Charles Rangel, who had controlled four rent-stabilized apartments in Harlem which were designated for individuals that have been approved for affordable housing.

 Faulkner has been critical of the Obama administration's handling of foreign policy, especially as it pertains to Israel.
 He believes that the national security of the United States is "inextricably tied to Israel's security", and that the U.S. must "ensure that Israel's security is not compromised."
 Faulkner believes that the real threat to peace in the Middle East is not Israel, but rather the "terrorists such as Hamas, Hezbollah, and other Iranian proxies."
 Faulkner has also stated that Obama assisted in the delegitimization of Israel and as such Obama's actions "fuel feelings of anti-Semitism."

 Faulkner stated that government spending was an important issue for him: "My campaign is not just about Mr. Rangel and his recent indiscretions.
 It is about stopping the direction in which the government, led by his party, is going.
 The growing size of the federal government is unbelievable.
 That’s a bigger scandal than the ethics issue—the size of the debt, the unbridled spending."

 During his 2010 congressional campaign, Faulkner appeared on the Imus In The Morning show on Fox Business and WABC, the John Batchelor Show on WABC, the Hannity show on Fox News Channel, and Soul Matters with Rabbi Shimshon Nadel on Arutz 7/Israel National Radio to promote his candidacy.